 Filing for bankruptcy relief is a serious decision.
 Many financial matters should be considered before proceeding with a Chapter 7 or Chapter 13 bankruptcy case.
-While bankruptcy gets rid of debt, there could be other financial consequences of filing bankruptcy.
+While bankruptcy gets rid of debt, there could be other financial consequences of filing for bankruptcy.

 Therefore, if you have debts you cannot pay, contacting a Mentor bankruptcy lawyer is a wise step.
 An experienced bankruptcy attorney helps you weigh your options and decide whether bankruptcy is the best debt-relief option for you.
 Also, a lawyer helps you decide the best timing for filing a bankruptcy case.